 Sugar Bear Hair vs. Halo Beauty Ingredients

-Here is a side-by-side breakdown of ingredients of SugarBear vs. Halo Beauty:
+Here is a side-by-side breakdown of the ingredients of SugarBear vs. Halo Beauty:

 |Sugar Bear Hair Vitamins